Adaptive Pricing

 You can configure which payment methods you accept in your payment methods settings.

-Adaptive Pricing can increase usage of local payment methods significantly (up to 6.5x on some merchants) by ensuring customers have the option to pay in their currency and with payment methods most relevant to them.
-As an example, iDEAL is used by 70% of all e-commerce transactions in the Netherlands, but only works with EUR.
+Adaptive Pricing can increase the usage of local payment methods by ensuring customers have the option to pay in their currency and with payment methods most relevant to them.
+As an example, 70% of all e-commerce transactions in the Netherlands use iDEAL, but it only works with EUR.

 Adaptive Pricing enables the following payment methods: